farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + Eliminated airports those are closed and duplicated.
 + Separated longitude and latitude data for clarity, which increased 1 additional column.

-`D.` **`I94_SAS_Labels_Description file:` `data quality issues:`**
+`E.` **`I94_SAS_Labels_Description file:`  `data quality issues:`**
 + This is a single file with SAS data format came with coded label related to City, State, Port and Country codes.
-+ All those columns are decoded with extensive regular expression issue.
++ All those columns are embroiled with extensive regular expression issues.
 + Data types came with string type.
 + Each columns are mired with extensive regular expression mixed up.

 **`Cleaning steps:`**
-+ I had to use rigorous regular expression programming steps to clean those code.
++ I had to use rigorous regular expression programming steps to clean those rows.
 + I used slicing, splitting, stripping & replacing functions to clean codes.
 + I cast some string data type to integer type.
-+ Eventually I came up with 3 different data-label columns(Port,Country,State).
++ Eventually I came up with 3 different data-label columns(Port, Country, State).

 ### `Step 3:` Define the Data Model
 ---------------------------------------------------------------------------------------------------------------------